Radiation Epidemiology Branch (REB)A

 - Kitahara, Cari Meinhold, Ph.D.

-Cancer risks associated with occupational exposure to low-dose radiation from emerging medical practices and procedures, and etiology of radiation-associated cancers, including potential effect modifiers
+Cancer risks associated with occupational exposure to low-dose radiation from emerging medical practices and procedures, and etiology of radiation-associated cancers, including potential effect modifiers.
+Cancer sites include brain (glioma) and thyroid.

 - Lee, Choonsik, Ph.D.